1.19. Barebox Bootchooser¶

 While the bootchooser algorithm handles attempts decrementation, retries and selection of the right boot target itself, it cannot decide if the system booted successfully on its own.

-In case only the booted system itself knows when it is in a good state, it can report this to the bootchooser from Linux userspace using the barebox-state tool from the dt-utils package.:
+In case only the booted system itself knows when it is in a good state, it can report this to bootchooser from Linux userspace using the barebox-state tool from the dt-utils package.:

 barebox-state [-n <state variable set>] -s [<prefix>.]<target>.remaining_attempts=<reset-value>